DennitchGlitchie/1135LaundryMonitor/README.md

 - Available space for frequency pairs = 32 bytes - 1 byte (for count) = 31 bytes
 - Number of pairs = 31 bytes ÷ 6 bytes per pair = 5.16 pairs or effectively 5 pairs.

+Obviously, the longer the payload, the more error prone it is.
+I am currently running with 2 frequency pairs or a 13 byte payload.

+Detailed Description of Receiver Software Design run_laundry_monitor_alg.sh is the main process.
+It starts receive_audio_analysis.py because the pigpiod service can't be started and stopped. receive_audio_analysis.py unpacks the payload and recreates the now.log file. run_laundry_monitor_alg.sh monitors now.log every 5 seconds evaluates the data and updates history.log, an ever growing file. run_laundry_monitor_alg.sh will also evaluate and give an output of data based on any currently implemented algorithms.
+Right now, I have two alrgorithmes used:
+- amplitude algorighm: if the 60Hz reading is above a certain threshold (15.2), the laundry machine is IN USE
+- ratio algorithm: looks at the ratio of energy between 180Hz and 60Hz.
+This algorithm has an evaluation and output but is not useful at this time.

 Webserver:
 - laundry_webserver.py is AI generated so I designed it's overall function.
-My goal was to have a status icon at the top "IN USE", "NOT IN USE", "NOT LOGGING".
-Also a graph of all the recent past readings.
-Also an output of the history.log file for debugging purposes.
+I have a banner at the top of the webpage that changes color and indicates IN USE, NOT IN USE, or NOT LOGGING (if nothing received in 2min).
+This will file will scrape history.log to generate the current status, a graph of historic values, and a tailed output of history.log.
+- NOTE: Unfortunately, laundry_webserver.py and receive_audio_analysis.py need to be aligned in their algorithms.
+To say it differently, receive_audio_analysis only updates history.log.
+The status banner on the website has its own threshold value.
+These two files shoudl be changed in sync with eachother.

-- Since I own davidgarges.com, I created a custom record for 1135laundrymonitor to be routed to 34.19.58.168.
-Since I have other web services running on the pi, I used nginx to route based on the DNS(?) lookup.
-I also used nginx to provide SSL such that I can use https.
+- Since I own davidgarges.com, I created a custom record for 1135laundrymonitor to be routed to 34.19.58.168 because I have other web services running on the pi.
-- /etc/nginx/sites-available/1135laundrymonitor
+- My squarespace domain doesn't let me route 1135laundrymonitor to a port so I also use nginx to translate
+- The Nginx configuration file defines two server blocks for handling requests to the domain 1135laundrymonitor.davidgarges.com.
+The first block listens on port 443 (HTTPS) and uses SSL certificates managed by Certbot for secure communication.
+It sets up a reverse proxy, forwarding all incoming traffic on the domain to a local service running on http://127.0.0.1:6083, while also passing several headers (such as the original host and IP) to the backend server.
+The second block listens on port 80 (HTTP) and redirects any HTTP requests to HTTPS (port 443) using a 301 redirect.
+If the host matches 1135laundrymonitor.davidgarges.com on port 80, it performs the redirect; otherwise, it returns a 404 error.
+The SSL-related configurations are managed by Certbot for automatic certificate renewal and secure communication.
+- I had to do the following too:
 - sudo ln -s /etc/nginx/sites-available/1135laundrymonitor /etc/nginx/sites-enabled/
-- port translation 6083 to 80

 Vulnerabilities:
 - I am constantly logging on both pis, and i am concerned we will fill up on the disk space eventually.
 - SSL expiration, I haven't done this before so I may have to keep renewing it
-- I got my previous cloud VM hacked or somehting and I may have to completely recreate the cloud VM setup like I did over the last 8 months.
+- I got my previous cloud VM hacked or something and I may have to completely recreate the cloud VM setup like I did over the last 8 months.
+- laundry_webserver.py and receive_audio_analysis.py need to be aligned in their algorithms - kind of a bummer
+- Since my algorithm is based on amplitude, if things shift, this can change - which was why I was looking into the ratio algorithm but I'm not finding an easy way to use it based of the data so far